Robert Keable: Religious views

-Though he believed that the historical Jesus was barely known, Keable nonetheless devoted much attention in The Last Galilean to trying to understand the figure.
+Though he believed that the historical Jesus was barely known, Keable nonetheless devoted much attention in The Great Galilean to trying to understand the figure.
 He emphasised the humanity of historical Jesus, who, he wrote, had shared humanity's ignorance – though had also been blessed with an extraordinarily undistorted mind.
 He wrote of a Jesus tolerant – even fond – of sinners, and one who, understanding the importance of love and sex to the average man, advocated love as the most important thing, above any church rule or regulation.
 This Jesus was a great prophet of free love, associated and in harmony with a "spirit of all life".The Great Galilean was not well received.
 The New York Times reviewer called it hopelessly muddled, finding Keable's claims about the unknowability of Jesus contrary to his efforts to understand and worship him: "Frankly, we do not know what to make of it.
 We can only suppose that street preaching at Cambridge, and even climbing Kilimanjaro, are not conducive to logic."